timovv/notion-website-template/README.md

 1. Update your repo's `Pages` settings to use the `gh-pages` branch, hit save, and voila!

 To resync the website, simply run the GitHub action again. `site.toml` can be updated to use any of the settings specified in the [Loconotion README](https://github.com/leoncvlt/loconotion/blob/master/README.md).

+## Acknowledgements

+Thanks to:
+- @leoncvt for creating the Loconotion script
+- @X1011 for the original script used to deploy the website to GitHub pages